 - Preheat the oven to 350°F. Grease 4 (6-8 ounce) ramekins or a 9” x 9” casserole with butter or nonstick baking spray.

-- In a large bowl, combine all of the fruit layer ingredients (rhubarb, strawberries, sugar, lemon juice, cornstarch, vanilla extract, and lemon zest).
+- In a large bowl, combine all of the fruit layer ingredients (apples, strawberries, sugar, lemon juice, cornstarch, vanilla extract, and lemon zest).
 Divide the fruit mixture between the ramekins.

 For the Oat Crumble

 - Combine the flour, brown sugar, and oats in a small bowl.